caktus/django-scribbler/README.rst

 If you think you've found a bug or are interested in contributing to this project check out `django-scribbler on Github <https://github.com/caktus/django-scribbler>`_.
-A full contributing guide can be found in the `online documentation <http://django-scribbler.readthedocs.org/en/latest/contributing.html>`_
+A full contributing guide can be found in the `online documentation <http://django-scribbler.readthedocs.org/en/latest/contributing.html>`_.

+If you are interested in translating django-scribbler into your native language you can join the `Transifex project <https://www.transifex.com/projects/p/django-scribbler/>`_.

 Development sponsored by `Caktus Consulting Group, LLC
 <http://www.caktusgroup.com/services>`_.